Washington County DUI Guide

 Critical Deadlines

-• License Suspension Timeline: If you don't request an ALR hearing, or if you lose the hearing, your license will be suspended.
-The length of the suspension varies depending on the circumstances of your case and whether it's a first offense.
+• License Suspension Timeline: If you do not request an ALR hearing or if you lose the hearing, your license will be suspended.
+The length of the suspension varies depending on your prior record and other factors.

 Local Resources